 Looking to grow your brick-and-mortar business?
 Taking your sales online is a great way to expand your audience and customer base, as well as boost your sales.
-Here are some things you’ll need to consider to get started selling your goods or services online.
+Here are some things you’ll need to consider when selecting the best merchant services for you to start selling your goods or services online.

 Set up a merchant account or use a payment gateway